-4. Informed consent may not include any exculpatory language that waives or appears to waive any legal rights of the subject or releasing the Institution, Sponsor or Investigator from liability.
+6. Informed consent may not include any exculpatory language that waives or appears to waive any legal rights of the subject or LAR, or releases or appears to release the institution, sponsor, investigator, or its agents from liability for negligence.
 Avoid phrases like "you give up all rights", "you will not be compensated" or "I authorize the use" in the consent process.

-5. Informed consent must be prospectively obtained and documented unless requirements outlined in UAMS IRB Policy 15.3, Waivers of Signed Informed Consent Documents and Waivers of Informed Consent Elements, apply.
+7. Informed consent must be prospectively obtained and documented unless requirements outlined in UAMS IRB Policy 15.3, Waivers of Signed Informed Consent Documents and Waivers of Informed Consent Elements, apply.

-6. Informed consent documents should be consistently written in the second person when referring to the subject or representative, with the exception of the final paragraph.
+8. Informed consent documents should be consistently written in the second person when referring to the subject or representative, with the exception of the final paragraph.
 Using terms such as "you" or "your" rather than "I" or "me" helps convey the voluntary nature of the process.

-7. Informed consent for research studies should use terms like "participant" or "subject" and "research procedures" rather than "patient" and "treatment".
+9. Informed consent for research studies should use terms like "participant" or "subject" and "research procedures" rather than "patient" and "treatment".